Towards a Unified View of Parameter-Efficient Transfer Learning: Discussion

 We provide a unified framework for several performant parameter-tuning methods, which enables us to instantiate a more effective model that matches the performance of full fine-tuning method through transferring techniques across approaches.
-We hope our work can provide insights and guidance for future research on parameter-efficient tuning and we also suggest these methods to perform experiments on tasks of varying resources and properties to exhibit a more complete view.
+We hope our work can provide insights and guidance for future research on parameter-efficient tuning.